TerryJCZhang/BeyondMemorization/README.md

 ---

-## Archive: MainResults-EvalLogMonthlyQA

-This folder holds archived evaluation outputs mentioned in the manuscript:
+## Top-level files and folders

+- `commands.sh` — convenience script(s) used for quick local tasks and ad-hoc commands.
+- `requirements.txt` — pip-installable dependencies used for development and experiments.
+- `pyproject.toml`, `uv.lock` — optional tooling and lockfile for reproducible installs.
+- `helpers/` — helper modules for retrieval, parsing, QA generation and prompts.
+- `Main Experiments/` — supporting scripts and notebooks related to large-scale monthly runs.
-- `eval_deepseek.tar.gz` — DeepSeek-style outputs and logs
+- `ValidationExp1-CLOZEusingAbstracts/` — CLOZE validation scripts, sample inputs and notebooks.
-- `eval_gemini_and_openai.tar.gz` — Gemini + OpenAI combined outputs
-- `eval_llama.tar.gz` — LLaMA-family outputs and logs
+- `ValidationExp2-PerturbedLiveCodeBench/` — LiveCodeBench perturbation and analysis code and notebooks.

-Open these archives to inspect raw model outputs and run logs.
+---